sigp/lighthouse/README.md

 Here we provide an overview of the directory structure:

-- `\beacon_chain`: contains logic derived directly from the specification.
+- `/beacon_chain`: contains logic derived directly from the specification.
   E.g., shuffling algorithms, state transition logic and structs, block validation, BLS crypto, etc.
-- `\lighthouse`: contains logic specific to this client implementation.
+- `/lighthouse`: contains logic specific to this client implementation.
 E.g., CLI parsing, RPC end-points, databases, etc.
-- `\network-libp2p`: contains a proof-of-concept libp2p implementation.
+- `/network-libp2p`: contains a proof-of-concept libp2p implementation.
 This component will be replaced once research around p2p has been finalized.

 ## Contact